I think you’ll agree that smokers have a hard time finding affordable and cheap life insurance.

 Marijuana users can be classified as a non-smoker, and there is even one carrier that will insure recreational marijuana users at preferred best provided the applicant meets the additional requirements.
 We wrote about life insurance for marijuana users in more detail in a separate article.

-We go into more detail about the specific carriers below.
+We go into more detail about the 10 cheapest, lowest life insurance options for smokers and tobacco users below.
 Next, though, we give an overview of the underwriting process for smokers and tobacco users.

 How Life Insurance Carriers Underwrite Smokers (And Tobacco Users)